Sonos

+the first vehicle to feature the Sonos audio system.

+Audi A3 (and RS3) available as part of Audi's Technology Pack.

+Audi Q3, upgradable to a 15-speaker Sonos system via the Technology Pack.

+Audi A1 and Q2, included as available premium upgrades in smaller Audi models.

 History

 Corporate, financial, and marketing history

 Sonos was founded as "Rincon Audio, Inc." in August 2002 by John MacFarlane, Craig Shelburne, Tom Cullen and Trung Mai, with MacFarlane wanting to create a wireless service.
 The company changed its name to "Sonos, Inc." in May 2004.

 During 2004, MacFarlane brought prototypes of the first Sonos products to several industry events, including the June 2004 "D2: All Things Digital" conference in Carlsbad, California and the December 2004 Digital Music Summit.
 It was reported that in D2 Steve Jobs told MacFarlane that the Sonos controller's scroll wheel might have violated Apple patents related to the iPod.

 Sonos aimed to begin shipping its products in the fourth quarter of 2004 but missed that deadline.
 The company first introduced its products to the market in January 2005 and first shipped them in either January or March 2005.

 In May 2005, Sonos announced that its initial product line would go on sale in the United Kingdom in the following month.
 The company has continued to broaden its international sales, for example to Japan in 2018.

 In May 2012, Sonos opened the Sonos Studio in Los Angeles, a studio and art gallery in which art was exhibited along with Sonos' products for free, and featured events with artists like Beck, The Lonely Island and Solange, and released a video about its development.
 The Los Angeles location was closed in 2018; a London location remains open.

 In December 2013, the company was estimated to have raised $118 million in venture funding, including a $25 million round; its investors included Kohlberg Kravis Roberts, Redpoint Ventures and Elevation Partners.
 In April 2014, Google and Sonos introduced deep integration features that allowed users to play and control Google Play Music through Sonos devices.

 In January 2015, Sonos was rebranded by Bruce Mau Design, with a new visual identity and improved logotype that was created over the span of four years, from 2011 to 2014.
 There have been other brand refreshes, including one in 2019.

 In February 2016 Sonos also released a study called Music Makes it Home Study.

 In March 2016, CEO John MacFarlane announced the company's shift to focus on streaming music services and voice control instead of local playback, and laid off some employees.

 In July 2016, the company opened its first Sonos Store in SoHo.
 Sonos announced the store's closure in June 2020.